aleshaleksey/fansys23/08-spell-list.md

   - "Spellcasting: Incantation", it can be used to travel to realms associated with sound and never to silent realms.
   - "Spellcasting: Kinetic", it can be used to travel to realms associated with motion and never to still realms.

-**Upcast**: Add one more target per MP die above 6.
+**Upcast**: Add one more target per MP die above 6 (per 2 MP dice above 12 if cast globally).

 **Global**: Move everything, including all entities, within a 120ft radius to the realm of choice (picking from a valid adjacent otherworld).
-For every 4MP dice above the usual, the radius increases by 40ft.
+For every 2MP dice above 12, the radius increases by 40ft.

 **Extra Notes:** The term "nearest otherworlds" only has meaning in cosmologies where other realms, planes and worlds can be sorted by distance from the "main", "home" or "material" world.
 For example:
 - If the game world has star systems, then perhaps this spell might only allow travel to the nearest planets.